The grades aren't too steep, but if they are, just turn around and rip the singletrack back to the Corrals. Fun factor 10 on all parts.

 Snow is the only restriction.

 This trail is what Bend used to be prior to being developed.
 There are open meadows, vistas of Payette Lake, mellow grades and deer and elk all around.
 The trail borders and enters into the USFS land periodically, but mainly stays on IDL lands on the rim above the lake.

 There are a few rock gardens on the way down...all do-able for the more experienced riders, but also an easy walk-around for anyone else.
 There is also a luge-track descent to the creek crossing.
 Let it fly!

 Need to Know

 .
 At the upper end of the connector, turn right (north) on Brundage Lookout Road and continue until you arrive at the eastern trailhead for the Bear Basin trail network.
-Continue another 200 yards on the road and you'll see the singletrack begin on your right.

 History & Background

 This trail is the result of a lot of work from the local mountain bike crew.
 They've put tons of time into making this what it is.
 Please respect the trail, others and feel free to clear some sticks out of the trail every so often.

 Shared By: Wayne Ruemmele